Pricing Comparison

 How does retainer pricing compare to hiring a full-time Shopify developer?

-A full-time Shopify developer costs $80K-$150K/year in salary alone, plus benefits, tools, and management overhead.
-A retainer gives you access to an entire agency team for a fraction of that cost.
+A full-time Shopify developer costs $80K-$150K/year in salary alone, before benefits, tooling, and management time.
+A retainer costs less than one senior hire and covers a team instead of one person.

 What's the minimum commitment for a retainer plan?